CodeKrakken/vue-calendar/README.md

 * Populate the calendar using console command `renderDay([{start: a, end: b}, {start: c, end: d}])`
 * Start and end times should be given as integers representing minutes after 9am (eg 60 = 10am).

-### Notes
+## Notes
-Currently it does not work perfectly.
-It does not handle edge cases at all, and display problems arise with complex event conflicts.
+Currently it does not handle edge cases at all, and display problems arise with complex event conflicts.
 To be concluded anon.